Strategies, research, industry trends — your pulse on the marketplace

 1. Value and quality assessment

 Shoppers are looking for value for money, and review content is where they find it.
-They want to see information that makes it easier to plunk down their hard-earned cash on a purchase.
-And value doesn’t just mean price — they want to know the product quality is worth the cost, too.
+They want to see information that makes it easier to part with their hard-earned cash on a purchase.
+And value doesn’t just mean price, they want to know the product quality is worth the cost, too.
 62% of shoppers are looking for information that validates the item is worth the money and 59% want to confirm it’s of high quality, according to our Shopper Experience Index.

 For big purchases like a couch, a good product review example might include information about the quality of the fabric or its stability, and durability of the item.
 Users want to see that it’s comfortable enough for a long movie night or Netflix binge.